Pubs and beer

 A couple of books.

-Two books which we regularly use to help us plan our jaunts around the UK are The Pub, by Pete Brown (jacqui small, 2016) and Great British Pubs by Adrian Tierney-Jones, (published by Camra in 2011 and still available) both of which feature the authors favourite pubs.
+Two books which we regularly use to help us plan our jaunts around the UK are The Pub, by Pete Brown (jacqui small, 2016) and Great British Pubs by Adrian Tierney-Jones, (Camra, 2011) which feature the authors’ favourite pubs.
+Both remain available and useful – as the best pubs don’t change very much.
 In nerd mode Steve has calculated that he has visited around 95 of the over 300 pubs in The Pub and around 85 of the over 200 Great British Pubs and there was only one he didn’t enjoy – because it was packed and the music was very loud – the beer was fine.

 In the Northeast Cheers magazine (available free in many pubs) has been useful to help plan walks and days out by train and bus which take in decent pubs.